-It is important to distinguish a lease premium from a rental deposit and an upfront rental which may be received by or accrue to the lessor.6 A rental deposit is generally also received upfront, however, its purpose is to cover potential damages which may occur during the period of the lease and as such it is not for the use or occupation or the right of use or occupation.
+A lease premium must be distinguished from a rental deposit and an up-front rental which may be received by or accrue to the lessor.
+A rental deposit is generally also received up front, but its purpose is to cover potential damages which may occur during the period of the lease and as such it is not for the use or occupation or the right of use or occupation.
 In addition, to the extent it is not required to cover damages or the costs specified in the lease agreement, it is normally refundable to a lessee at the end of the lease period.
 In contrast, an upfront rental receipt, often called a bullet rental, is for the use or occupation or right of use or occupation but it is not in addition to or in lieu of rent, it remains rent in nature.
 A rental deposit or upfront rental with these features is not a lease premium or consideration in the nature of a premium.

-No hard and fast rule can be formulated to determine whether the receipt of an amount constitutes a lease premium, a rental deposit or an upfront rental.
+No hard and fast rule can be formulated to determine whether the receipt of an amount constitutes a lease premium, a rental deposit or an up-front rental.
 All the facts and circumstances of a particular case must be considered in making that determination.